symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``'session.storage.factory.native'``

-The service ID used for creatig the ``SessionStorageInterface`` that will store the session.
-The ``session.storage.factory`` service alias will be set to this service.
+The service ID used for creating the ``SessionStorageInterface`` that stores the session.
+This service is available in the Symfony application via the ``session.storage.factory`` service alias.
 The class has to implement :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\SessionStorageFactoryInterface`.
 To see a list of all available storages, run: